basecamp/bc3-api/sections/people.md

 ```

-Get people on a Basecamp
+Get people on a project
 ------------------------

-* `GET /projects/1/people.json` will return all active people on the Basecamp with the given ID.
+* `GET /projects/1/people.json` will return all active people on the project with the given ID.

 See the [Get all people](#get-all-people) endpoint for an example of the JSON response.